 Dark Chocolate Almond Fudge is a melt in your mouth, smooth and creamy fudge; rich with dark chocolate and almonds.
 The recipe includes almond extract which adds a wonderful dimension to the chocolate.
 Have you ever tried substituting almond extract for the vanilla in your favorite chocolate recipe?
 It’s an easy way to add a nutty cherry-like flavor to a dessert!

-PLEASE NOTE: These recipes call for sweetened condensed milk, not evaporated milk, not heavy cream, not half and half, nothing else will work.
+PLEASE NOTE: This recipe calls for sweetened condensed milk, not evaporated milk, not heavy cream, not half and half, nothing else will work.
 Trust me on this.

 - 2 cups dark chocolate chips